 Book Synopsis

 For many years, Song Dynasty Ci poetry has seemed eclipsed by the incandescence of Tang Poetry in the English-speaking world.
-In Study of Sorrows, Shangyang Fang aims to bridge this gap, translating the works of twenty-nine Song Dynasty poets, many of whom are introduced to an English-speaking audience for the first time.
+In Study of Sorrow, Shangyang Fang aims to bridge this gap, translating the works of twenty-nine Song Dynasty poets, many of whom are introduced to an English-speaking audience for the first time.
 Collated into seven parts, these poems move through grief, love, and longing, exploring the tension and connection between the material and immaterial world.
 Unlike traditional scholarly translations, these renditions represent the translator's endeavor to breathe contemporary life into ancient poems, including revisions of the original text, experimentations, and even rewrites.
 A beautiful conversation between these poets and their translator unfolds.
 Shangyang masterfully navigates the irregularity of the lines, the elusiveness of the descriptions, the indirect approach to subjects, the precise musicality, the twisting language, and the unspeakable tenderness.
 As investigated here, "sorrow" is transformed from a mere individual sadness to a collective experience that spans time, people, and place.

 Review Quotes

-"There's a music and lyricism to his poetry and he has something to say." --Joy Harjo, Boston Globe
+"There's a music and lyricism to his poetry and he has something to say."--Joy Harjo, Boston Globe

-"The poems in Burying the Mountain are characterized by a wild ekphrastic stream of consciousness, with Shangyang Fang narrating under the influence of classical music, opera, and Baroque and avant-garde painting, while reinventing myths and fairy tales." --Megan Fernandes, Harriet Books at the Poetry Foundation
+"The poems in Burying the Mountain are characterized by a wild ekphrastic stream of consciousness, with Shangyang Fang narrating under the influence of classical music, opera, and Baroque and avant-garde painting, while reinventing myths and fairy tales."--Megan Fernandes, Harriet Books at the Poetry Foundation

 "This collection is all about transformation, almost anthropomorphism.
 Loneliness becomes the vulnerable openness of language.
 Absence turns into fire and snow.
-Eros, grief, and intimacy are the connecting threads between these poems, written in English while always keeping lyricism and musicality of Chinese poetry." --Book Riot
+Eros, grief, and intimacy are the connecting threads between these poems, written in English while always keeping lyricism and musicality of Chinese poetry."--Book Riot

 "Shangyang Fang has proceeded to craft a poetry collection of startling passion and exquisite sensitivity, leveraging a deep well of artistic knowledge and an ear for striking sonic arrangements to do so.
-Though he never quite arrives at sought-for resolutions to these inner and outer conflicts, it's in the search that Fang locates his most fruitful materials, and from which he emerges as one of the strongest new voices in contemporary poetry." --Landon Porter, Cleveland Review of Books
+Though he never quite arrives at sought-for resolutions to these inner and outer conflicts, it's in the search that Fang locates his most fruitful materials, and from which he emerges as one of the strongest new voices in contemporary poetry."--Landon Porter, Cleveland Review of Books

 About the Author